 If you have been to MathPath exactly once: You need to submit the online application and the QT (Qualifying Test).
 Neither is ready yet; look for them starting in mid-September.
 You do not need new recommendations.
-If you had behavioral issues at MathPath (senior staff had to talk to you or your parents about your behavior, or there is something about this in your end-of-camp letter) we may put restrictions on your re-admission.
-Once you submit your online application we will let you know if there are restrictions.
+If you had behavioral issues at MathPath (senior staff had to talk to you or your parents about your behavior, or there is something negative about behavior in your end-of-camp letter) we may put restrictions on your re-admission. .

 Why make you do another QT?
-First, because we use it in the writing plenaries, everybody needs to be familiar with the 2018 QT.
+First, because we use it in the writing plenaries, everybody needs to be familiar with the 2019 QT.
 Second, we want to see what you have learned about writing and proving from your first stay at MathPath.
 We will compare your work on the new QT with your previous QT work.F

 If you were admitted before but didn't attend: The general procedure is the same as if you had atended once.

 If you have attended MathPath twice already: Before you do anything else write to Prof Maurer / Mr. M at

 and explain why you think an additional year will be useful for you and beneficial for the camp.
 Why do you think there will be enough appropriate courses for you that you haven't taken already?
 Are you prepared to take a leadership role in classes or in extracurriculars that you haven't taken before?